Who gives a poop?!

 Karen’s mom used the same strategy on an entire day.
 She took her exact meals from her day of tracking and made minor adjustments to each meal.
 She replaced foods with the whole grain variations, incorporated more whole fruits, and reduced juices and sugary drinks.
 Here’s what her first full-day meal adjustment effort looked like.

+24 grams of fiber is a great total.
 You might be asking if that is too much fiber.
 There are variations on recommendations for fiber.
 If your child's fiber is lower than age + 5, start there.
 If you have a child between 4-8 years old, some dietary recommendations suggest getting 25 grams of fiber daily.
 If your child isn't experiencing gas or bloating from increasing fiber, this would be a wonderful fiber goal that ensures good digestive health.

 When Karen’s mom made these replacements, Karen didn’t notice ANY differences except for the absence of her Hawaiian Punch.
 Karen’s mom elected to keep the Hawaiian punch, but decrease the size to 6 ounces at a time as they moved ahead.
 Overall, this change is incredible.
 Karen’s sugar intake was cut by almost half and her fiber more than doubled.
 Wow!